alelebe/coffee-bot/README.md

 	/setcommands
-	coffee - Place request for a hot beverage collect - Collect all requests to purchase coffee help - description of the process interaction with bot
+	coffee - Place request for a hot beverage collect - Collect all requests to purchase coffee help - How to speak to the bot
 ```

 ## HOWTO(s)